 12. Catch up on the day’s headlines outside Media House.

-Struggle keeping up to date with what’s going on in the world?
+Struggle to keep up to date with what’s going on in the world?
 Feel ya.
 That’s why you can pretend to know what’s going on by skimming the day’s headlines as they’re displayed on the Collins Street building opposite Southern Cross Station.

-13. Get free food at Southern Cross, while you’re at it.
+13. Get free food at Southern or Flinders Street stations

-Head into SoCro Station during the week and you’ll often find brands handing out free food samples, whether it’s free yoghurt, new sports drinks or weird microwaveable meals.
+Head into SoCro or Flinders Street Station during the week, and you’ll often find brands handing out free food samples, whether it’s free yoghurt, new sports drinks or weird microwaveable meals.
 It varies, and they're not always there, but it pays to be on time for once to score a free snack.

 14. Sound super smart by pointing out that the building at the junction of Bourke and Collins streets in Docklands is Melbourne’s first predictive weather display.